 You Think It Has To Be “Big”

-Many people have not been paying attention to their calling even though it is staring them right in the face, this is because they think it has to be one big thing.
-Some people’s calling will be to break new grounds and do things that will be remembered for centuries, but for others it may be an action that will only impact a few people.
-It doesn’t matter how “big” or “small” we think they are, what matters most is that you do what you have been assigned to do.
+Many people have not been paying attention to their calling even though it is staring them right in the face, and this is because they think it has to be one big thing.
+Some people’s calling will be to break new grounds and do something that will stand for centuries, but for others, it may be an action that will only impact a few people.
+It doesn’t matter how “big” or “small,” we think they are, what matters most is that you do your assignment.

 You Think It Must Make You Rich